zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 [2022-08-02 09:38:45 INFO] Experiment ended with status: completed
 ```

-Based from the tool output it looks like it succeed to make sure it really worked, we will take a look at the logs in stackdriver.
+Based from the tool output it looks like it succeed, to make sure it really worked, we will take a look at the logs in stackdriver.

 In the following logs we can see that deployment distribution is failing for partition 3 and is retried, which is expected and what we wanted.
 ```